Learn how many participants you should recruit for your study. |

 - Your acceptable confidence level and margin of error (see tables below).

-Note: To activate AI themes, you need at least 20 participants to complete your survey.
+Note: To activate AI themes for surveys, you need at least 20 participants to complete the survey.

 Sample size estimates for binary UX metrics (e.g., task success)